SIZE MATTERS HANDWRITING PROGRAM

 HOW TO GET STARTED

-Group classes: Small group instruction is available for after school or during school for private institutions.
-Groups can serve up to six students at a time, and participating students are expected to be able to work in a small group setting with minimal behavioral support.
-Groups should include students of similar ages and will be 10 weeks in length for 50 minutes each session.
+We offer either small group classes or individual instruction virtually.
+Groups can serve up to six students at a time.
+Participating students are expected to be able to work in a small group setting and may need parental participation to keep up with the activities.
+Groups will include students of similar ages and will be held twice per week for 5 weeks for 45 minutes per class.